wireapp/wire-server/src/how-to/associate/deeplink.rst

       "title" : "Production"
    }

+**IMPORTANT NOTE:** Clients require **ALL** keys to be present in the JSON file; if some of these keys are irrelevant to your installation (e.g., you don't have a websiteURL) you can leave these values as indicated in the above example.

 There is no requirement for these hosts to be consistent, e.g. the REST endpoint could be `wireapp.pineapple.com` and the team setting `teams.banana.com`.
 If you have been following this documentation closely, these hosts will likely be consistent in naming, regardless.

 You now need to get a link referring to that ``.json`` file to your users, prepended with ``wire://access/?config=``.
 For example, you can save the above ``.json`` file as ``https://example.com/wire.json``, and save the following HTML content as ``https://example.com/wire.html``: